Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 - Pennsylvania state hotel occupancy tax at 6.0% plus local hotel taxes (remitted by the host or Airbnb depending on setup)

-Pittsburgh's long-term rental yield of 7.0% sits meaningfully above both Pennsylvania averages and the broader national median of 5.3%.
+Pittsburgh's long-term rental yield of 6.6% sits above both Pennsylvania averages and the broader national median of 5.3%.
 The advantage comes almost entirely from sale price, not rent: Pittsburgh rents are close to the national median while prices are well below it.

 Comparison of key investment metrics.